BlankOn/irgsh-go/HACKING.md

 ## Practial usage in development on one machine

-Please prepare your GPG key for signing purpose and set it on env var.

 For builder, you need initialize the base.tgz first with `make irgsh-builder-init`

 For repo, you need initialize the reprepro repository first with `make irgsh-repo-init`